 Some hypothetical scenarios include:

 A: You have enough hours of PTO to cover the hours missed, so there is no loss of income and thus there is no financial hardship.
 In this example, you would not be eligible for grant assistance.
-B: You only have enough PTO hours to cover 1 week of hours missed, therefore causing a substantial financial hardship and you need assistance.
+B: You only have enough PTO hours to cover one week of hours missed, therefore causing a substantial financial hardship and you need assistance.
 In this example, you would need to provide supporting documentation from the organization confirming your lack of hours in which caused a reduction in your income to satisfy the supporting documentation requirement of the financial hardship.

 While there are many factors which determine if a grant can be made, the review process is designed to try to make each grant when possible.
 To meet regulations, the objective review process is complex so the simplest first step is to determine if your situation meets the most basic criteria by answering the following questions: